 This can help if you:

-- are concerned your teenager is already engaging in sexual activity
+- think your teenager is already engaging in sexual activity

-- want to foster a positive relationship with your teenager and get them talking about sex and sexual relationships
+- want to foster a positive relationship with your teenager and get them talking about sex, consent, and sexual relationships

 - want to ensure your teenager is engaging in a safe and healthy lifestyle.

 Young people are talking about, thinking about and having sex.
-69% of all school-aged young people have experienced some form of sexual activity.
+By the age of 16-17, around one in three teenagers have engaged in sexual intercourse.
 Even for those who aren’t sexually active, their lives are saturated with different and often confusing messages about what sex and relationships are like.
 They have easy access to a whole world of information, and that’s where you come into the picture.

-Young people from families in which sex and sexual relationships are openly discussed are more likely to delay the age they first have sex, have fewer sexual partners, and behave respectfully and safely when they do have sex.
-Evidence shows that children and young people want to talk to their parents about sex and relationships, and vice versa, but both can feel awkward about starting the conversation.
+Young people from families in which sex, consent sexual relationships are openly discussed are more likely to behave respectfully and safely when they do have sex.
+Evidence shows that teenagers want to talk to their parents about sex and relationships, and vice versa, but both can feel awkward about starting the conversation.

 Signs it’s time to talk about sex